UniQ1app/UniQ/README.md

 # UniQ: The Interactive Gateway to Qubic Academy 🎓🚀

 **UniQ** is a gamified, mobile-first onboarding platform designed to act as the interactive interface for the official **Qubic Academy**.
-We transform complex technical documentation into engaging, rewarding learning experiences.
+Our mission is to bridge the gap between complex blockchain technology and new users by transforming passive learning into an engaging, rewarded experience.

 ---